 At the moment, it’s difficult to tell how Brexit affects the Apprenticeship Levy.
 The government plans to create 3 million apprenticeships by the year 2020.
-The Shadow Skills Minister, Gordon Marsden recently expressed his concern about the impact Brexit may have on apprenticeships.
+The Shadow Skills Minister at the time of writing, Gordon Marsden expressed his concern about the impact Brexit may have on apprenticeships.

 But what does all this mean for our apprenticeships?
 With the changes that have happened, the Apprenticeship Levy makes it much easier for small and medium companies to take on new apprentices.
 Is leaving Europe really going to make that much difference?